LauraMarott/SocialGraphs/Community.md

 *Return to [HOME](https://lauramarott.github.io/SocialGraphs/)*

 This investigation aims to understand how the movies are connected to each other in communities.
 The analysis adds a total new perspective to the whole investigation of what makes a movie successful.
+The following parts will be included in this study:
+* Community graph
+* Understanding the communities
+* Review analysis

 It is assumed that there are some clear differences between the communities, but how they are connected are exciting to figure out.
 Come on, let's start!

 ### Community Graph